-2. Linking of Existing Conservation and Recreation Lands and Creation of Additional Walking and Cycling Opportunities a) Complete Streets - The Town's Complete Streets Committee has developed a Complete Streets plan which identifies and sets priorities for improved bicycle and pedestrian circulation.
+2. Linking of Existing Conservation and Recreation Lands and Creation of Additional Walking and Cycling Opportunities a) Complete Streets - The Town's Complete Streets Committee has developed a Complete Streets plan which identifies and sets priorities for improved bicycle and pedestrian circulation along town roads.
 Implementation of this plan will occur gradually as funding is available based on these priorities.

-The top need identified in the townwide survey was for additional walking opportunities and both on and off-road bicycling opportunities throughout Stow; particularly sidewalks and bicycle lanes, as well as dedicated off-road bicycle paths.
+Among all ages of user groups, the top need identified in the townwide survey was for additional walking opportunities and both on and off-road bicycling opportunities throughout Stow; particularly sidewalks and bicycle lanes, as well as dedicated off-road bicycle paths.
 There are several opportunities that should be considered.
+See the Bikeways Map on the next page for reference.

-- b) Assabet River Rail Trail (ARRT) The ARRT is an effort to complete a 12.5 mile multi-use recreational trail that will serve the communities of Marlborough, Hudson, Stow, Maynard and Acton primarily using the abandoned rail bed of the former Marlborough Branch railroad, which was active between 1853 and 1980.
+- b) Assabet River Rail Trail (ARRT) The ARRT is an effort to complete a 12.5 mile multi-use recreational trail that will serve the communities of Marlborough, Hudson, Stow, Maynard and Acton primarily using the abandoned rail bed of the former Marlborough Branch railroad, which was active between 1855 and 1980, when the last freight train used the line.
 While sections of the trail are now open and receiving significant use, a large gap remains between Route 62 on the Stow/Hudson line heading east through Stow.
 The Acton/Maynard and Hudson/Marlboro portions of the project have been completed.
 A clear priority is to identify potential routes to bridge this gap.
 Stow has acquired easement rights along Track Road, which runs along the Assabet River, and Congress recently appropriated \$750,000 for the design of improvements along Track Road.
-Whether or not this becomes a formal part of the ARRT, it is an important walking and cycling resource. - c) Mass Central Rail Trail The Mass Central Rail Trail currently terminates in Wayland; however, a significant plan has been brought forward to extend the trail westward to the Town of Hudson as part of the construction of an Eversource underground transmission line currently under construction in Sudbury, Hudson, Stow and Marlboro.
-Stow residents will be able to access the trail from Wilkins Street in Gleasondale.
+Whether or not this becomes a formal part of the ARRT, it is an important walking and cycling resource. - c) Mass Central Rail Trail The Mass Central Rail Trail currently terminates in Wayland; however, a significant plan has been brought forward to extend the trail westward to the Town of Hudson as part of the construction of an Eversource underground

+Assabet River Rail Trail in Hudson

+- transmission line under construction in Sudbury, Hudson, Stow and Marlboro.
+Although on a short stretch is in Stow, residents will be able to access the trail just over the town line in Hudson at Wilkins Street.
 Completion of the Mass Central Rail Trail into Stow will offer residents access to a regional network of rail trails including the Bruce Freeman Rail Trail.
 A feasibility study was completed in 2021 that looked at extension westward to Belchertown. - d) Completion and Expansion of Stow's "Emerald Necklace" The Stow Conservation Trust is actively working with the Town and private landowners to complete the first phase of Stow's "Emerald Necklace," a walking path network that will connect both private and public conservation areas.
 See Map 30 below for the original Emerald Necklace concept.
 Several hikes have been done in recent years to demonstrate the feasibility of this network with just a few missing links identified as in need of protection.
 Priorities in the first phase include: connecting Flagg Hill Conservation Area and Marble Hill Conservation Areas, improving trail access at Spindle Hill (currently closed), and the creation of a boardwalk connecting Captain Sargent and Red Acre Woodlands.
 The town should continue to work to identify a route for a second phase of the Emerald Necklace Trail connecting into the southwestern quadrant and work with Stow Conservation Trust to identify modifications to the "official" Emerald Necklace map to reflect recent land acquisitions and opportunities.